Gongs for meditation & sound healing

 Purpose & context

-The right gong depends on where and how you want to use it: in a yoga room, a therapy room, a sound concert hall or your own practice.
+The right gong depends on where and how you want to use it: in a yoga room, a therapy room, for sound concert hall or your own practice.

 Player experience